 The GRM is a technically sophisticated system designed to manage a technically sophisticated satellite.
 Unlike traditional bent-pipe satellites, the Inmarsat-4 satellite is built with digital channelizers, beamformers, and powerful digital signal processors.
 Designed specifically to accommodate mobile communication, the payload is capable of dynamically switching hundreds of channels between 256 beams.
 In order to maximize the efficiency of the onboard digital resources, the GRM monitors the payload status in real-time and dynamically reconfigures the channel switching to accommodate bandwidth allocations on the ground.

-Implemented using the SED high-availability software framework, the GRM is a critical system in the operation of the global Inmarsat-4 network.
+Implemented using the Calian, Advanced Technologies high-availability software framework, the GRM is a critical system in the operation of the global Inmarsat-4 network.
 Each GRM is fully redundant, having an active hot-standby configuration and an off-site, warm-standby system for disaster recovery.

-SED delivered the turn-key GRM in 2003 and continues to provide technical support, maintenance, and enhancements to Inmarsat as their commercial needs evolve and new services are offered.
-SED is currently enhancing the GRM to support the Alphasat satellite, which has an extended L-band range and an even more powerful digital payload.
+Calian, Advanced Technologies delivered the turn-key GRM in 2003 and continues to provide technical support, maintenance, and enhancements to Inmarsat as their commercial needs evolve and new services are offered.
+Calian, Advanced Technologies is currently enhancing the GRM to support the Alphasat satellite, which has an extended L-band range and an even more powerful digital payload.

 Rather than dividing the limited spectrum between gateways that may have varying diurnal traffic profiles, the NCS offers a sophisticated planning mechanism that allows spectrum to be shared by different services having different waveforms, bandwidths, and power requirements.
 Services can be prioritized and the NCS supports preemption to accommodate critical services, such as safety and emergency.
 Additionally, occasional, off-peak, and long-term spectrum leases are accommodated using autonomous scheduling mechanisms and, in some cases, dedicated systems.

-Originally installed in 1998, SED has successfully supported and evolved the NCS for almost 15 years, including 6 global locations and multiple relocations.
-Through SED’s commitment to retain system knowledge and continual software and hardware improvement, Inmarsat has enjoyed commercial success of the Inmarsat-3 network for a satellite lifetime and more.
+Originally installed in 1998, Calian, Advanced Technologies has successfully supported and evolved the NCS for almost 15 years, including 6 global locations and multiple relocations.
+Through Calian, Advanced Technologies’ commitment to retaining system knowledge and continual software and hardware improvement, Inmarsat has enjoyed the commercial success of the Inmarsat-3 network for a satellite lifetime and more.

 In 2009, Hughes was contracted to develop the next generation core architecture for the Globalstar mobile satellite phone and low-speed data communications network.
-Backed by solid performance on previous outsourcing efforts, SED was sub-contracted by Hughes to design, develop, deliver, and support the Resource Management System (RMS) component of the Globalstar Radio Access Network (RAN) gateways.
+Backed by solid performance on previous outsourcing efforts, Calian, Advanced Technologies was sub-contracted by Hughes to design, develop, deliver, and support the Resource Management System (RMS) component of the Globalstar Radio Access Network (RAN) gateways.

 The RMS is a highly-available fault-tolerant software system that manages the data-path components of the RAN in real-time to provide pre-planned service to beams and sub-beams during each pass of the low-earth orbit satellites.
 During each pass, in preciously timed intervals of milliseconds, the RMS allocates portions of the payload’s available power to each beam providing service.
 At each interval, the RMS allocates power based on received power utilization reports and requests for additional power while considering the satellite, polarization, and beam power limits.
 Power demands that exceed limits are reduced based on configured priority for various categories of demand.
 The RMS also manages the payload’s longer-term power requirements, including monitoring satellite power usage over time and reducing the received satellite power limits as needed to ensure that satellite energy limits are not exceeded over the satellite visibility period.